greg-raven/Uncommon-Sense/_posts/2009-05-26-protected-by-the-constitution.md

 ---
-title: 'Protected by the Constitution'
+title: "Protected by the Constitution"
 layout: post
 categories:
 - Constitution